yukikitayama/music/music_composition_1.md

 - Staccato articulations can create a lighthearted effect
 - Markardo articulations can create a more agitated effect.

+## Melody

+**Melody** is an ordered succession of pitches.
+Melody cannot be separated from rhythm, but rhythm can be separated from melody, because pitch has duration and duration gives us rhythm.
+Rhythm contributes to the identity of a melody.

+Melody must move, meaning changing pitches.
+Melody can move in the following ways

+- Direction of movement
+  - Ascending
+  - Descending
+  - A good piece should have both ascending and descending.
+If it only has one direction, it sounds dull and uninteresting.
+- Size of movement (Intervallic distance)
+  - Conjunct
+    - Movement by 2nds.
+Stepwise motion.
+    - For example, D -> E (stepping up).
+D -> C (stepping down).
+    - More natural movement than disjunct, more connected to scale into the human voice.
+  - Disjunct
+    - Movement by any interval larger than a 2nd.
+Skipwise motion
+    - For example, E -> G (skipping up, interval by 3rd).
+E -> C (skipping down, interval by 4th)

+The most melodic melodies contain **a balance of ascending, descending, stepwise and skipwise motion**.
+These types of melodies are very **singable, memorable, and stick with us**.

+Melody has a close connection to speech in terms of the range of pitch.
+The pitch in our voice varies only slightly when we speak and doesn't jump from one extreme to another.
+This is why melodies usually stay within the range of an 8th or an 8th and a 3rd.

+The most basic melodies arise from groups of pitches called **keys** and from the possibilities within the pitches of the scale.

 ## Listening assignments